 However the question did not arise on the facts of this case.
 Both parties had access to expert psychiatric advice.
 The tribunal was fully entitled to proceed on the basis that the claimant’s lawyer would consider what advice it was necessary to seek from her expert and make any necessary representations about reasonable accommodations based on that advice.

 Having a lawyer to conduct a case on their behalf can be particularly helpful for someone who stammers.
-A reasonable adjustment made by the tribunal here was referring the claimant to Bar Pro Bono Unit so she could get a free legal representative.
-This could be an appropriate adjustment for someone who stammers, if the court is willing to do it.
-The court might consider it particularly where, as in this case, more complex legal issues are involved.
+A reasonable adjustment made by the tribunal here was referring the claimant to the Bar Pro Bono Unit – now called Advocate – so she could get a free legal representative.
+This might have been an appropriate adjustment for someone who stammers, especially if more complex legal issues are involved as in this case.
+However (as at January 2021) individuals can now apply to Advocate direct, without needing a referral.
+The individual is likely to want to do so at an earlier stage than happened in this case.
+For Advocate and other options, see Sources of help and advice>Volunteer lawyers.

 The case rather leaves open what happens where someone continues to conduct a case without a lawyer.
 The court may have a greater obligation here, but It is sensible for a disabled litigant